 sudo dnf update

-)openSUSE uses the zypper
+sudo dnf autoremovezypper)openSUSE uses the zypper package manager.

 Refresh the package repository: